y0va/hummingpy/README.md

 Normal USB Sound Cards also work aout of the box, but have less quality.

 ### Clone project to RPI
+Install git and pip and then clone repo to home dir.
 As user pi in $HOME:
 ```
+sudo apt install git
 git clone https://github.com/y0va/hummingpy.git
 ```